Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-15/provision-with-azd.md

 This can take about 15-20 minutes to complete.
 You can monitor the progress in the Azure Portal, under the resource group `rg-ENVNAME` that was created.
 When completed, you should see a "SUCCESS" message in the terminal.

-:::success "You have successfully provisioned the app!
+:::note "You have successfully provisioned the app!
 :::

 ## 3. Validate Infrastructure